encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

-# Tutorial 6: View sets & Routers
+# Tutorial 6: ViewSets & Routers

 REST framework includes an abstraction for dealing with view sets, that allows the developer to concentrate on modeling the state and interactions of the API, and leave the URL construction to be handled automatically, based on common conventions.